 Kenneth M. Johnson is senior demographer at the Carsey School of Public Policy and professor of sociology at the University of New Hampshire.
 He is a nationally recognized expert on U.S. demographic trends.
 His research examines national and regional population redistribution, rural and urban demographic change, the growing racial diversity of the U.S. population, the relationship between demographic and environmental change and the implications of demographic change for public policy.

-In 2016, Dr. Johnson was selected as an Andrew Carnegie Fellow and received the country’s most prestigious fellowship to advance research in the social sciences and humanities.
+Dr. Johnson was recently selected as an Andrew Carnegie Fellow and received the country’s most prestigious fellowship to advance research in the social sciences and humanities.
 Dr. Johnson has also been honored by the Rural Sociological Society with its excellence in research award and received the University of New Hampshire's Class of 1940 Professorship and Faculty Excellence in Research Award based on the quality, originality, and significance of his scholarly work.